KenanZhu/FLRecorder/README.md

 ``fast -new p example.plog``
 ``fast -new f example.flog``

 The second argument is the log file name.
-The log format must match with the expansion name, or the program will reject it.
+When exist the first argument, The log format must match with the expansion name, or the program will reject it.
+Omit the first argument, the program will create BLog format as default.

 #### fast -rm [str]

-This command will remove a log file in the workfolder.
+This command will remove a file in the workfolder.
 Meanwhile it accept one argument.
 This argument is the any file name in the workfolder.